 Our intention is to document, demystify, and raise awareness about progressive art studios and the artists they facilitate in order to articulate a greater understanding of their true nature and importance.
-We aim to present the work of these self-taught artists accurately in the context of contemporary art in order to encourage and advocate for criticism and eliminate the sympathetic viewer in the experience and evaluation of these works.
-Over 25 studios across the US will be visited and documented over the course of this project, accompanied by exhibition reviews and essays featuring specific artists from each studio.
-This endeavor is inspired by the understanding these studios aren’t just excellent places for artists living with disabilities to pursue fine art practices, but that they’re uniquely powerful and important as relevant creative institutions in their respective communities and positive cultural forces globally.
-Progressive art studios should be considered a necessary component of any support system for this population; there’s no greater way for these artists to achieve value and integration in their communities.
+We aim to present the work of these self-taught artists accurately in the context of contemporary art in order to advocate for criticism and eliminate the sympathetic viewer in the experience and evaluation of these works.
+Over 25 studios across the US will be visited and documented over the course of this project, in addition to exhibition reviews and and in-depth artist essays.
+This endeavor is inspired by the understanding these studios aren’t just excellent places for artists living with disabilities to pursue fine art practices, but that they’re uniquely important as relevant creative institutions in their respective communities and cultural forces globally.
+These studios should be considered a necessary component of any support system for this population; there’s no greater way for these artists to achieve value and integration in their communities.
 We strive to cultivate a deeper understanding of how these studios function while highlighting shared challenges and fostering discussion in favor of a more resolved and sustainable model.

 Andreana Donahue (born 1981 in Chicago, IL) is an artist, art handler, and independent curator who earned a BFA in painting and sculpture from the School of the Art Institute of Chicago.
-She has curated and exhibited in group and solo exhibitions in Alaska, California, Chicago, Nevada, Miami, and South Carolina.
-Donahue’s project-based practice engages a wide range of methods and concepts, while reflecting an ongoing investigation of simulacra and transforming everyday materials through labor-intensive processes and simulacra.
-By highlighting connections between outwardly unrelated narratives while transmitting a sense of loss, longing, and superstition.
+She has organized and exhibited in group and solo exhibitions in Alaska, Chicago, Iceland, Los Angeles, NYC, Nevada, and Miami.
+Donahue’s project-based practice engages with various disciplines and concepts, but reflects an ongoing investigation of simulacra and transforming everyday materials through labor-intensive processes; her site-attentive installations highlight connections between outwardly unrelated narratives while transmitting a sense of loss, longing, and superstition.
 Recent artist residencies include the Wagon Station Encampment at A-Z West in Joshua Tree, The Icelandic Textile Center, SIM in Reykjavik, 100 West Corsicana in Texas, and the Vermont Studio Center.
 Donahue is the recipient of a 2018 Nevada Arts Council Fellowship and 2015 Puffin Foundation and AWB/Harnisch Foundation grants for Disparate Minds.
 Visit her website here.